chudisoft/leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-> This project was created as part of Microverse module 2 week 2 tasks.
+> This project was created as part of Microverse module 2 week 4 tasks.
 It gives the student an opportunity to play around with HTML, CSS, and Github.
 It also allows the student to showcase what they can do to the future employee.

-**[Leaderboard]** is a project that allows one to store and manage list of todos.
+**[Leaderboard]** is a project that allows one to store and manage list of game scores.

 ## 🛠 Built With <a name="built-with"></a>